-As you see, in has nothing to do with stocks/bonds allocation only.
+As you see, it has nothing to do with stocks/bonds allocation only.
 There is nothing certain in this world but even with the possible stock market crashes, I will have to worry mostly about less than 50% of my assets (#4 and #5, and partially #3).
 With the smart strategy, stop orders, and constant monitoring of the market, I hope to have adequate protection of my assets.

-From those six, #2 and #3 are the investments that are acquired and managed through my Financial Adviser, while the rest are investments that are based on my own research and the lessons I have learned over the years.
-I will discuss mostly the liquid assets in the second part of this article because they present the biggest challenge in the rapidly changing market environment but first…
+Of those six, #2 and #3 are the investments that are acquired and managed through my Financial Adviser, while the rest are investments that are based on my own research and the lessons I have learned over the years.
+I will discuss mostly the liquid assets in the second part of this article because they present the biggest challenge in the rapidly changing market environment but first...

 …A FEW LESSONS

 - Don’t subscribe to the newsletters, no matter how attractive they look and sound – you will lose more than gain.
 I have lost with most of them in the past.
 Now, when I am looking at the “best picks” by the newsletter “gurus” and then go to Finviz.com to have a quick look at the stock‘s financials, it makes me sick.
 They recommend the companies that have terrible volatility, not enough cash to sustain dividend payouts, with recent insiders selling, and the fundamentals that scream: “don’t buy me now”!
 The purpose of every newsletter or investment service is to make money with the subscription fee but not to make you richer.
-All of them are proud of their achievements but hiding their disasters.
-Note: Read my article “My Case Against Investment Newsletters“.
+All of them are proud of their achievements but hide their disasters.
+Note: Read my article "My Case Against Investment Newsletters".

 - Be careful with private investments and annuities.
 Learn to be patient and read the fine script where necessary.
-Your patience will be rewarded because you may find out the things that will prevent you from losses or, at least will make you aware about any hidden fees.
-Do not sign any agreement until you have clear understanding of the investment.
+Your patience will be rewarded because you may find out the things that will prevent you from losses or, at least will make you aware of any hidden fees.
+Do not sign any agreement until you have a clear understanding of the investment.

 - Learn charting and fundamentals.
 Do not stop learning.
 I subscribe to IBD (investors.com) and getting the newspaper delivered weekly that served me well over the last few years.
 It is where I am getting most of the knowledge about charting, some investment strategies, and the stock market movements.
-Then more charting indicators you apply then more precise picture of what is going on with the stock you will get.
+Then more charting indicators you apply then a more precise picture of what is going on with the stock you will get.

 - It is easy to buy any stock or fund, the same easy as to lose money on your investment.
-Find few useful sites that provide good set of financial parameters for each investment in addition to good charting.
-Invest money or time in good tool (or site) where you can track your investments and do comparison/filtering, or perhaps, learn Excel and monitor your investments and do comparison of multiple fundamentals before you make a decision to buy.
+Find a few useful sites that provide a good set of financial parameters for each investment in addition to good charting.
+Invest money or time in the good tool (or site) where you can track your investments and do comparison/filtering, or perhaps, learn Excel and monitor your investments and do a comparison of multiple fundamentals before you decide to buy.
 I use the free Excel spreadsheet (from Excel Scout discussed in the next parts of the article) for live tracking and watch list that I have modified to my taste adding useful functionality.
 The Excel Scout author is very generous, so my kudos to him.
 Other writers (even at Seeking Alpha), with all due respect, offer spreadsheets of poorer quality for a fee.